LukaLambrecht/HH-gridpack-generation/README.md

 - The powheg compilation step seems to modify not only its specified working directory, but also some other files/variables.
 Therefore, the attempt performed so far consists of making a fresh install of `CMSSW_10_6_8` and within it `genproductions` for each gridpack.
 So far this seems to work, even if the compilation in the different projects are run simultaneously (in different terminal windows on T2B).
 - This duplication is only temporary; once the gridpacks are ready a few steps down, they can be moved to a single place and the duplicate project folders can be removed.
 - Not yet explicitly tried to run multiple compilations in the same project.
 Maybe it works miraculously.
 To be tried later.

+The compilation can be configured (e.g. modify the mass in the input file) and wrapped in a condor job.
+See the `compilation` directory.

 ### Preprocess the grid files
 Following the instructions without modifications.